 The “GM book” of DFRPG has a name worth noting: it’s not Campaigns or Combat or GM Guide, but rather Exploits.
 That name says “This is a book about how to do stuff”, which is a welcome clear focus.
 (A couple of section names, Treasure and Game Mastering, don’t quite fit perfectly under a label of Exploits, but that’s perfectly fine.)
 To me, the name also suggests that the book isn’t necessarily for the Doritos-stained hands of GMs alone.
 Every character engages in exploits, so every player should arguably feel free to peruse this book.

 I also like the name Exploits because it positions “fighting” as just one subset of the much broader range of things characters can do.
 That’s as opposed to setting combat as the core focus (as games often do), and lumping everything else into “other miscellaneous actions”.
-(Then again, even if Exploits nicely goes far beyond combat in its coverage, it certainly devotes more pages to the pursuit of violence than to any other topic.
+(Then again, even if Exploits nicely goes far beyond combat in its coverage, it certainly devotes more pages to the pursuit of violence than to any other single topic.
 The genre is what the genre is…)

 The included adventure, too, has an interesting label above its I Smell a Rat subtitle: Dungeon.
 Not Adventure, not Module, but Dungeon.
 Very on-point for DFRPG.
 Though if the line does release wilderness or town adventures in the future, I suppose the label Dungeon might have to be swapped for something else.